markdaniel1982/ttlf_pp1/README.md

 There is a hamburger menu which opens to display links to the pages contained within the site (DJ profiles & merch store).
 This is displayed across all 3 pages to allow for easier, more intuitive navigation.

-On the home page there is a link to join a mailing list (not currently functional IRL as the brand does not have one set up yet) which, when clicked will take you to the bottom of the home page where you can enter an email address and submit via the "Sign me up" button

   * Latest Releases:

 As you scroll down the page, there is a grid view showing the music that has most recently been released by the label, which can be purchased by clicking the link to go to an external site [Toolbox Digital Shop](https://www.toolboxdigitalshop.com/).

+Below the latest releases, there is a form to join a mailing list where you can enter an email address and submit via the "Sign me up" button (This is currently not live IRL as the brand does not currently have a mailing list, but for the purposes of this project, I wanted to include it as a demonstration)

 ### DJ Profiles